ESPRI-Mod/prodiguer-docs/deployments/0.4.0.0/report.rst

 Summary
 =======================================================

 Here is the deployment report for the 0.4.0.0 platform release.
-Before reading the report it is worth reviewing the deployment note & the deployment change log.
+Before reading the report it is worth reviewing the `deployment note <https://github.com/Prodiguer/prodiguer-docs/blob/master/deployments/0.4.0.0/deployment-notes.pdf>`_ & the `deployment change log <https://github.com/Prodiguer/prodiguer-docs/blob/master/deployments/0.4.0.0/changelog.rst>`_.

-Deployment to all servers was quite smooth.
-Nothing blocked the deployment being rolled out.
-However 2 front-end related issues have been identified that need immediate attention.
+Deployment to all servers was smooth.
+There are currently 2 identified blockers, both relate to the interaction between the front-end and the web-service.

 Deployment issues
 --------------------------------------